metalbear-co/mirrord/mirrord/agent/README.md

 mirrord-agent is written in Rust for safety, low memory consumption and performance.

 mirrord-agent is distributed as a container image (currently only x86) that is published on [GitHub Packages publicly](https://github.com/metalbear-co/mirrord-agent/pkgs/container/mirrord-agent).

+## Enabling prometheus metrics

+- If you make any changes to the 5-configmap.yaml file, remember to `kubectl apply` it **before** restarting the `prometheus` deployment.